avdg81/tools/README.md

 If you like colorized output then make sure that you have installed [`colorama`](https://pypi.org/project/colorama/).

 For convenience, there is also a Windows batch file that runs the Python script.
-Note that `show_path.bat` assumes that you have set an environment variable named `MY_SCRIPT_DIR` which should point to the directory containing `show_path.py`.
+Note that `show_path.bat` assumes that you have set an environment variable named `MY_TOOLS_DIR` which should point to the directory containing `show_path.py`.